bcgsc/unikseq/README.md

  -u min. [% unique] kmers in regions (option, default: -u 90 %) controls for sequence uniqueness in the reference output regions.

- -m max. [% entries] in outgroup tolerated to have reference kmer (option, default: -m 0 % [original behaviour]) controls the kmer "uniqueness" in the outgroup, by tolerating a certain fraction of sequence entries in the outgroup having the reference kmer.
+ -m max. [% entries] in outgroup tolerated to have reference kmer at each position (option, default: -m 0 % [original behaviour]) controls the kmer "uniqueness" in the outgroup, by tolerating a certain fraction of sequence entries in the outgroup having the reference kmer.
 This option could be useful when there's high similarity between the reference, ingroup AND outgroup sequences and more fine-grain adjustments are needed.
 Not specifying this option (-m 0) is the original unikseq behaviour.

  Example command: